ph-ormula/ph-ormula.github.io/math-talks/trigonometry-and-2d-vectors.md

 - How to find a vector rotated/flipped/sheered/etc.?
 - To answer these, we need a way to describe vectors using numbers

-### How to Describe Vectors in the Coordinate Plane?
+### How to describe vectors in the coordinate plane?

 - Vector starting on origin $(0, 0)$ and ending on $(a,b)$: denote as vector $$\begin{pmatrix}a\\b\end{pmatrix}$$
 - Represents $a$ unit to the right and $b$ unit upwards